-- It takes roughly 2 times the (new) average cycle time to reach the equilibrium state,
+- It takes roughly two times the (new) average cycle time to reach the equilibrium state.

 - The response time (when one begins to notice an effect of the policy change) is about the length of the average cycle time.

-In this blog we have seen that when a team makes adjustments that affect the flow, the system needs time to get to its new stable state.
-Until this state has been reached any new tuning of the flow is questionable.
-Simulations show that the time it takes to reach the new stable state is about 2 times the average cycle time.
+In this blog, we have seen that when a team makes adjustments that affect the flow, the system needs time to get to its new stable state.
+Until this state has been reached, any new tuning of the flow is questionable.
+Simulations show that the time it takes to reach the new stable state is about two times the average cycle time.

-For scrum teams that have 2-week sprints, the system may need about 2 months before new tuning of flow is effective.
+For Scrum teams that have two-week sprints, the system may need about two months before new tuning of flow is effective.
 Meanwhile, the team can very well focus on other improvements, e.g. retrospectives that focus on the team aspect or collaboration with the team’s environment.

 Moreover, don’t expect to see any changes in measurements of e.g. cycle time within the time period of the average cycle time after making a flow affecting change.

-To summarise, after making flow affecting changes (e.g. increasing or decreasing WiP limits):
+To summarize, after making flow-affecting changes (e.g. increasing or decreasing WIP limits):